carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > ## Working with Windows
 >
-> When you transfer text files to from a Windows system to a Unix system (Mac,
+> When you transfer text files from a Windows system to a Unix system (Mac,
 > Linux, BSD, Solaris, etc.) this can cause problems.
 Windows encodes its files
 > slightly different than Unix, and adds an extra character to every line.
 >